Australian Subscription Library: History

 In May 1836, while expressing its unhappiness about the location of their new building, they were forced to move to upper floor Chief Justice Francis Forbes' residence, at Bridge and Gresham streets.
-In May 1840 they sold the allotments in Hyde Park and Rushcutters Bay to raise money to start work on a new building at Bent and Macquarie Streets.
-Commenced in 1843 it was finally completed in November 1845.
-And became the first permanent building specifically designed to house the collections.
+In May 1840, they sold the allotments in Hyde Park and Rushcutters Bay to raise money to start work on a new building at Bent and Macquarie Streets.
+Commenced in 1843, it was finally completed in November 1845.
+It became the first permanent building specifically designed to house the collections.